tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

 **Note:** If you are teaching this lesson on a weeknight, save this section for the next Saturday class.

 **A note on skill diversity:** The FinTech student demographic is highly diverse.
-It consists of students with a high degree of financial background, students with some programming experience, and students with little or no experience in either field.
+It consists of students with a solid background in finance, students with some programming experience, and students with little or no experience in either field.
 Because of this, students may complete different activities during this section.

 #### 16.1 Instructor Do: FinTech Resumes (5 min)

-* Explain to students that now that they have completed their first projects and are starting to learn new things such as machine learning, it is time to think about updating resumes to showcase these valuable skills!
+* Explain to students that now that they have completed their first projects and are learning new things such as machine learning, it is time to think about updating resumes to showcase these valuable skills!

 * Ask the class the following questions (☝️) and call on students for the answers (🙋):

-  * ☝️ Why are projects so important to show case?
+  * ☝️ Why are projects so important to showcase?

   * 🙋 A portfolio demonstrating capability in the FinTech field is something every employer is looking for.

   * ☝️ Who can we submit our resume to for review?

-  * 🙋 Career Materials Advisor (formerly, Profile Coach)
+  * 🙋 Career Material Advisor (formerly known as a Profile Coach)

-  * ☝️ Where can we submit this to a Career Materials Advisor (formerly, Profile Coach)
+  * ☝️ Where can we submit this to a Career Material Advisor (formerly, Profile Coach)?

   * 🙋 BootcampSpot